MFK Ružomberok: Transfers

 MFK have produced numerous players that have gone on to represent the Slovak national football team.
 Over the last period there has been a steady increase of young players leaving Ružomberok after a few years of first-team football and moving on to play football in leagues of a higher standard, mostly Czech First League (Igor Žofčák and Juraj Kucka to Sparta Prague in 2007 and 2009, Maroš Klimpl and Tomáš Oravec to Viktoria Žižkov in 2001 and 2002, Dušan Švento to SK Slavia Prague in 2005, Marián Had to Brno in 2004, Marek Bakoš to Viktoria Plzeň in 2009, and Tomáš Ďubek to Slovan Liberec in 2014), Belgian Pro League (Martin Regáli to K.V.
 Kortrijk in 2023).
 In 2005–06 best goalscorer Erik Jendrišek moved to German Hannover 96.
 In 2017 Michal Faško moved to Swiss Grasshopper.
 The top transfer was agreed in 2006 when 24 years old attacking midfielder Marek Sapara moved to Norwegian champion Rosenborg BK for a fee €1.3 million.
+They also received 25% from Bobcek´s transfer from Lechia Gdańsk to Frosinone which was €2.7million.